Meraj-Kazi/C-programming-book/README.md

 Well, the answer is not that simple.
 For now, just keep it in mind that, `return 0;` indicates that the program performed successfully.

 ### _Another important thing_
 You may have noticed that we used a semicolon `;` after every line of our code.
+That's because it's mandatory.
+Now, why is it mndatory???
+Well, the answer is pretty much simple!
+Compiler never thinks about spaces or line breakes.
+That means all the spaces or line breaks are never important for compiler.
+But if we don't keep any white space or line break, then the code would look like impossible to understand.